gjedeer/all-in-one-event-calendar/readme.txt

 == Description ==

-><strong>Note on support:</strong> Please read our sticky post before creating a new thread.
-The forum is a place where our users can provide insightful help to other plugin users.
->
->Please check-out our [Hub, Hublite and Pro hosted plans](https://time.ly/products) for many extra features and prioritized support.

 The [All-in-One Event Calendar](https://time.ly/) from [Timely](https://time.ly/) is a beautiful way to list your events in WordPress and easily share them with the rest of the world.

 Our events calendar is easy to manage.
 Combines clean visual design with a powerful set of features to create the most advanced website calendar system available for WordPress.